nicolocin/dandi.github.io/_pages/home.md

 permalink: /
 ---

-Distributed Archives for Neurophysiology Data Integration (DANDI) is a platform for publishing, sharing, and processing neurophysiology data funded by the [BRAIN Initiative](https://braininitiative.nih.gov/).
+DANDI: Distributed Archives for Neurophysiology Data Integration is a platform for publishing, sharing, and processing neurophysiology data funded by the [BRAIN Initiative](https://braininitiative.nih.gov/).
 The platform is under construction with an initial release slated for end of September 2019.